|

 Frogs for sale…it took us a while to realize these were still alive.

 A che vendor caught my eye and my stomach, and quickly, Mr. Sau bought us a little bag of che for later before I could even take out money.
-After another 20 minutes on the motorbikes we stopped for a coffee and a chance to stretch our legs.
+After another 20 minutes on the motorbikes, we stopped for coffee and had a chance to stretch our legs.
 Mr. Sau took us to a little establishment where he bought us café sua da and lime juice where we could enjoy the che that we bought from the market.
 There were only a few people at the little outdoor tables, but all of them were curious to see us and asked Mr. Sau who we were, our ages, and where we were from.

 che vietnam